First-order Conditions for Optimization in the Wasserstein Space: Introduction

 \paragraph{Organization} This paper unfolds as follows.
 In~\cref{sec:preliminaries}, we recall and extend preliminaries in optimal transport and the Wasserstein space.
 In~\cref{sec:optimality}, we study necessary and sufficient conditions for optimality of~\eqref{eq:problem intro}.
-In~\cref{sec:dro,sec:kl}, we deploy our methodology to solve various optimization problems in the context of \gls{acr:dro} and statistical inference with the \gls{acr:kl} divergence.
-Finally, \cref{sec:conclusions} draws the conclusions of this paper. \ifbool{showproofs}{}{\ifbool{arxiv}{}{Proofs are relegated to the supplementary material.}}
+In~\cref{sec:dro,sec:kl}, we deploy our methodology to solve various optimization problems in \gls{acr:dro} and statistical inference with the \gls{acr:kl} divergence.
+Finally, \cref{sec:conclusions} draws the conclusions of this paper.
+All proofs are deferred to the appendix.